lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 Once again, you must have a precise idea of the features of your app in order to build your routes.
 Here is the list of features:

-- a user can see the list of all cocktails
+- A user can see the list of all cocktails

 ```
 GET "cocktails"
 ```

-- a user can see the details of a precise cocktail, with the table of ingredients and doses
+- A user can see the details of a given cocktail, with the ingredient list

 ```
 GET "cocktails/42"
 ```

-- a user can create a new cocktail.
+- A user can create a new cocktail.

 ```
 GET "cocktails/new"
 POST "cocktails"
 ```

-- a user can add a new dose (ingredient/amount pair) on an existing cocktail
+- A user can add a new dose (ingredient/description pair) on an existing cocktail.

 ```
 GET "cocktails/42/doses/new"
 POST "cocktails/42/doses"
 ```

-- a user can delete a dose on an existing cocktail
+- A user can delete a dose on an existing cocktail

 ```
 DELETE "doses/25"
 ```

+And now think.
+Do we need an `IngredientsController`?

+### Views

+Now put a nice looking front-end on top of that :)

+### Going further (Harder)

+Try to put the "New dose form" on the cocktail page, not on a separate page.